henry2004y/Dante.jl/README.md

   </a>
 </p>

-Finite volume ideal MHD model with structured mesh.
+A toy finite volume ideal MHD model with structured mesh.

 ## Benchmark